-The MPLAB XC8 C compiler and the licensing software it utilizes are available for a variety of operating systems, including 64-bit versions of the following: Professional editions of Microsoft® Windows® 10; Ubuntu® 18.04; and macOS® 10.15.5.
+The MPLAB XC8 C compiler and the licensing software it utilizes are available for a variety of operating systems, including 64-bit versions of the following: Professional editions of Microsoft[®] Windows[®] 10, Ubuntu[®] 18.04, macOS[®] 13.2 (Ventura), and Fedora 34.
 Binaries for Windows have been code-signed.
 Binaries for macOS have been code-signed and notarized.

 The MPLAB XC Network License Server is available for a variety of 64-bit operating systems, including Microsoft Windows 10 and above; Ubuntu 18.04 and above; or macOS 10.15 and above.
-The server may also run on various other operating systems including Windows Server, Linux distributions, such as Oracle® Enterprise Linux® and Red Hate Enterprise Linux as well as older versions of supported operating systems.
+The server may also run on various other operating systems including Windows Server, Linux distributions, such as Oracle®

+Enterprise Linux [®] and Red Hat [®] Enterprise Linux as well as older versions of supported operating systems.
 However, the MPLAB XC Network License Server is not tested on these operating systems.
 The MPLAB XC Network License Server can be run on Virtual Machines of the supported OS using a virtual machine license for network licenses (SW006021-VM).
 All 32-bit versions of the MPLAB XC Network Server are discontinued starting from version 3.00.

+1.7.
 Devices Supported

 This compiler supports all available 8-bit AVR MCU devices at the time of release.
-See (in the compiler's directory) for a list of all supported devices.
-These files also list avr\chipinfo.html doc configuration bit settings for each device.
+See avr_chipinfo.html (in the compiler's doc directory) for a list of all supported devices.
+These files also list configuration bit settings for each device.

-1.7.
+1.8.
 Editions and License Upgrades

 The MPLAB XC8 compiler can be activated as a licensed (PRO) or unlicensed (Free) product.
 You need to purchase an activation key to license your compiler.
 A license allows for a higher level of optimization compared to the Free product.
 An unlicensed compiler can be operated indefinitely without a license.

 An MPLAB XC8 Functional Safety compiler must be activated with a functional safety license purchased from Microchip.
 The compiler will not operate without this license.
 Once activated, you can select any optimization level and use all the compiler features.
 This release of the MPLAB XC Functional Safety Compiler supports the Network Server License.